HackUnit/School_District_Analysis/README.md

 - The third change is in regards to the school spending.
 The change was nominal and only showed up as a 0.1% change in the $630-$645 bin of the overall passing percentage.

-- The fourth change is the 0.1% difference between metric values of the original and post analized Charter data type.
-The Distric data type remained the same over both analysises.
+- The fourth change is the 0.1% difference between metric values of the original and post analyzed Charter data type.
+The District data type remained the same over both analyses.